cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 #### Transaction failures caused by the vulnerabilities of the implementation or the specification of the crypto assets

-# Basic objectives for the security management of crypto assets exchanges

-# Approaches to basic security controls

 # Basic objectives for the security management of digital asset custodians

 At digital asset custodians, it is mandatory to establish, conduct, maintain and continuously improve security management.